andersdamsgaard95/MealM8/README.md

 - Data persistence using local storage

 #### Installation
+1. New folder:
+  Create new folder and right click to open terminal at folder

-1. Clone this repository:
+2. Clone this repository:
-  git clone https://github.com/andersdamsgaard95/MealM8.git
+  Type the following into terminal: git clone https://github.com/andersdamsgaard95/MealM8.git cd MealM8

-  cd MealM8

-2. Install dependencies:
+3. Install dependencies:
-  npm install
+  Type the following into terminal: npm install

-3. Start the development server: npm run dev
+4. Start the development server:
+  Type the following into terminal: npm run dev

+5. Open Application:
+  Click the generated link to open application